auschill/ParallelProgrammingLabs/docs/Labs/Lab1_led.md

 ### Generate the Bitstream

 *Notice!* You may encounter a stuck problem.
 No worries, just restart the vivado and do the same operations.
+For more information about ZYNQ, please refer to  [References](https://www.amd.com/en/products/adaptive-socs-and-fpgas/soc/zynq-7000.html)

 In order to let it work successfully, we need to add *PS* part first.